7 Comments

 Expand full comment

-Aug 19Liked by Copernicean Kelly
+Aug 19Liked by Copernican

 Star-maker is an awesomely good name for God.
 I will add that to my Sci-Fi lexicon if you don't mind.